Thomas Dos Santos

-Thomas Dos Santos (born 13 March 1992) is a French-Portuguese professional footballer who plays as a midfielder for French lower-league club Aviron Bayonnais.
+Thomas Dos Santos (born 13 March 1992) is a French-Portuguese professional footballer who plays as a midfielder for French lower-league club Genêts Anglet.

 Career

 Dos Santos was born in Bayonne, France.
 He began his football career with local side Aviron Bayonnais.
 He moved to Nantes U-19 in 2009, and went on to play for a number of amateur clubs in the CFA, CFA 2 and Aquitaine Honneur, with a short spell with Spanish Tercera División club Puertollano.
 On 6 August 2015, Dos Santos signed his first professional contract in Greece with Football League club Ergotelis.
 He left the club during the 2015 Christmas break due to unpaid wages, and returned to France, and the CFA 2 after joining Genêts Anglet in 2016.

+In June 2017 Dos Santos returned to former club Aviron Bayonnais.